trevnels/trevnels.github.io/content/_about.md

 +++

 {% aside(path="/images/me.jpg", caption='') %}
+Hi, I'm Trevor!
 I'm a senior studying Computer Science at North Carolina State University.
 I have a wide range of software development experience from personal and school projects, internships, and four years of the [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc) in high school.

 I'm particularly interested in front-end development and design, with a goal of creating systems that are enjoyable for people to use, especially on the web.
 I also have experience with back-end, cloud, and systems programming, and am always looking to expand my skill set even further.